samar-khanna/DiffusionSat/README.md

 Please refer to `INSTALLATION.md`.

 ## Model checkpoint files
-Model checkpoint files can be found at [this link](https://drive.google.com/drive/u/2/folders/1p6nk4S5IpZEck3_xLo2hcI2Ha3P8LiA9).
+Model checkpoint files have been uploaded to Zenodo within the DiffusionSat community at [this link](https://zenodo.org/communities/diffusionsat).

-Note that this is a temporary location, and checkpoint files may be moved to another location in the future (I will update the README in this case).
+**OLD**: Model checkpoint files were previously available [on Google Drive](https://drive.google.com/drive/u/2/folders/1p6nk4S5IpZEck3_xLo2hcI2Ha3P8LiA9).
+Note that the files on Google Drive may not be forever available, and could be taken down at any moment.
 (While the files are on Google Drive, you can use [gdown](https://github.com/wkentaro/gdown) to download them).

 ## Single Image Generation